RoboJackets/igvc-software/documents/research/iop.md

         - **Client**: Uses one or more **services**
 - There's a DSL (**J**AUS **S**ervice **I**nterface **D**efinition **L**anguage) for defining the layout of each **message**.
   So like ROS messages.

-So, as you can see, it's basically like ROS.
-Except, of course, that the tooling sucks.

 ## Tooling
-AFAIK there's two main tools for **JAUS**:
+AFAIK there are two main tools for **JAUS**:
 1. [OpenJAUS](http://openjaus.com/)
-    - They've got no prices, so spooky
+    - They've got no prices
-    - They've got the word "Open" in their name, but they're not open source.
-Bamboozle = Banboozle
     - [Manipal](http://www.igvc.org/design/2019/6.pdf) claims that this is better than JAUS Toolset
 2. [JAUS Toolset (JTS)](http://jaustoolset.org/)
     - It's actually open source.
-    - Contracted by like the military
     - [Some German dudes](https://github.com/fkie/) made this [really nice framework that easily allows ROS nodes to communicate with IOP services](https://github.com/fkie/iop_core)
     - It generates boilerplate code for a component / service given the JSIDL (C++, C#, Java)

 I don't know about OpenJAUS.
 Given that their website looks more modern, and they're paid, it seems like their product is pretty good.
-JAUS Toolset, on the other hand, seems like some horrible piece of software written in Java.
-Look at their GUI, who thinks drawing state machines to describe your entire system is fun and nice?
+JAUS Toolset, on the other hand, seems less modern and more clunky, and requires users to define services and components by drawing a state machine.

 ![](http://jaustoolset.org/wp-content/uploads/2012/12/standards-990x397.png)